nelisa-dludla/taxi-maths/README.md

 - Calculate the expected total (driver's money).
 - Keep count of the number of people who have paid and those who still need to pay.
 - Easily reset for a new trip by refreshing the page.
+- View a history of calculations for the current trip.
+- Undo previous calculations in case of errors.

 ## Usage